RickStrahl/BlogPosts/2023-08/A WPF Statusbar Control/AWpfStatusbarControl.md

 * **[A Status Bar Helper](#statusbar-helper)**
 If you prefer to use your own layout for the Statusbar, you can instead use the `StatusbarHelper` to add the status bar update functionality to your own instances.
 Requires that your Statusbar has an icon `Image` control and a main `TextBlock` area to update which is handled via the helper's `ShowStausXXX()` methods.

-Personally I've been using the `StatusbarHelper` version with custom StatusBar instances, because that's where I traditionally have started with.
+Personally I've been using the `StatusbarHelper` version with custom StatusBar instances, because that's what I traditionally have started with.
 I create a status bar, add my text control and off I go.
-Then decide to add an icon and update that too.
+Then I decide to add an icon and update that too.
+Then some sort of timeout.
+Then attention grabbing flashing.
+It all adds up to a bunch of code that I didn't intend originally :smile:

-Eventually all that morphed into the StatusHelper which automates some of that operation.
+Eventually all of that morphed into the `StatusHelper` class which automates some of that operation although my app specific versions were always tied to a specific icon library.
+In this version I've added dedicated XAML icon resources so the control doesn't have an external icon library dependency, but still has the ability to easily work with custom icons if you choose to.

+## How it works
 The idea is that you can basically make very simple calls to update the status bar immediately (not after the Dispatch cycle) and also provide some visual indication of what's going on (an icon) and that the there's something happening (flashing of the icon).

 To set this up with the StatusHelper looks like this: